snotskie/ttrpg/md/endeavored.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Channel</th>
-        <td>Release your stored potential by giving your temporary Blessings to characters on your track, distributed however you choose.</td>
+        <td>Release your stored energy by giving your temporary Blessings to allies on your track, distributed however you choose.</td>
       </tr>
     </tbody>
   </table>